raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.4.13 =
+* We cleaned up another bug involving our [Easy Digital Downloads Connect extension](https://www.wpcharitable.com/extensions/charitable-easy-digital-downloads-connect/?utm_source=readme&utm_medium=changelog-tab&utm_campaign=edd-connect), which resulted in being unable to set an end date for contribution rules when the campaign doesn't have an end date. [#310](https://github.com/Charitable/Charitable/issues/310)
+* Persist un-rendered notices across page loads. [#314](https://github.com/Charitable/Charitable/issues/314)
+* We made some minor improvements to how the donation form submission is processed in Javascript.
+Needed for improvements to Stripe extension.

 = 1.4.12 =
 * If you were using our [Easy Digital Downloads Connect extension](https://www.wpcharitable.com/extensions/charitable-easy-digital-downloads-connect/?utm_source=readme&utm_medium=changelog-tab&utm_campaign=edd-connect) and your site language is not English, you may have had problems with end dates for your benefactor relationships not saving correctly.
 We've fixed up that bug now. [#305](https://github.com/Charitable/Charitable/issues/305)